How serious are they?

 It’s the time of year when you want to be outside enjoying your favorite summertime activities.
 For most of us, this means doing things that require us to be physically active.
 While this is great for your health, it can put you at an increased risk for an injury, particularly a head injury.
 How do you know if you have a concussion after hitting your head?
 How dangerous are concussions?
 What should you do to treat one?
 How do you prevent yourself from getting one?

-You should also seek immediate medical care if you have seizures, vision changes (ex. one pupil larger than the other), dizziness that won’t go away or any symptoms that get worse over time.
-For children, if they have any of these symptoms or a large bump or bruise anywhere on their head, except their forehead, they should be seen by a doctor immediately.
+You should also seek immediate medical care if you have seizures, vision changes (ex. one pupil is larger than the other), dizziness that won’t go away, or any symptoms that worsen over time.
+For children, if they have any of the previously mentioned symptoms or a large bump or bruise anywhere on their head, they should be seen by a doctor immediately.
 This is especially important if they’re less than a year old.
-If your child hits their head and isn’t showing any signs of a serious head injury, which means they remain alert and respond appropriately to you, then they properly don’t need to be seen by a doctor right away and it’s okay to let them sleep if they want to take a nap.
-Most pediatricians recommend that a child been seen within a day or two of hitting their head just to be on the safe side.
+If your child hits their head and isn’t showing any signs of a serious head injury, they remain alert and respond appropriately to you, they probably don’t need to be seen by a doctor immediately.
+Also, it’s okay to let them sleep if they want to take a nap.
+Most pediatricians recommend that a child be seen within a day or two of hitting their head just to be safe.

 Concussions can happen despite doing everything you can to prevent one.
-If you do have one, take the necessary steps to feel better and prevent any further injuries.
+If you have one, take the necessary steps to feel better and prevent further injuries.
 If you have any questions or concerns about concussions, please speak with your doctor.
-If you would like more information, please visit the MedlinePlus’ concussion page at https://medlineplus.gov/concussion.html
+If you would like more information, please visit MedlinePlus’ concussion page at https://medlineplus.gov/concussion.html